Daliah Lavi: Career

 Lavi was reunited with Douglas in her first American film, Vincente Minnelli's Two Weeks in Another Town (1962).

-She appeared in Brunello Rondi's witch hunt-themed movie Il demonio (1963), a film she considered her best performance.
-She also appeared in Mario Bava's Gothic classic La Frusta e il corpo (1963), and the first Matt Helm film, The Silencers (1966), opposite Dean Martin.
-Her portrayal of The Girl, Peter O'Toole's love interest, in 1965's Lord Jim was to have been her breakout American role.
-But audiences' tepid reaction to the film prompted Lavi to accept a new career path, frequently playing a scantily clad femme fatale.
+She appeared in Brunello Rondi's witch hunt-themed movie Il demonio (1963), which she considered her best performance.
+She also appeared in Mario Bava's Gothic classic La Frusta e il corpo (1963), and the first Matt Helm film, The Silencers (1966) opposite Dean Martin.
+Her portrayal of The Girl, Peter O'Toole's love interest, in 1965's Lord Jim, was to have been her breakout American role.
+However, the tepid reaction of audiences prompted Lavi to accept a new career path.

+Lavi frequently played a scantily clad or partly nude femme fatale, but one nude scene was mainly done by a body double.
+In 1964, the French comedy The Troops of St. Tropez had recently opened; this featured nudism and also premiered in Croatia where the Western Old Shatterhand (film) was made by West German producers at the Krka National Park waterfalls.
+The second part of a skinny-dipping scene at the falls was made with Lavi during the summer, but the initial jump from the falls (filmed later in the year at low water levels for safety) used a local look-alike when Lavi became ill.
+The stand-in, Gordana Ceko, climbed over slippery rocks and jumped into the cold water.